Chocolate Chip Cookies are crispy on the edges and chewy in the middle. It’s a family favorite recipe.

 Allow to cool in pan 5 minutes then move to a wire rack to cool completely.
 Store in an airtight container for up to 2 weeks.

-- 6 T I Can’t Believe It’s Not Butter margarine
+- 6 tablespoons I Can't Believe It's Not Butter margarine

 - Preheat oven to 350.

 - Combine Crisco, margarine and sugars in the bowl of a stand mixer with the whisk attachment.
 Beat at medium speed until smooth.